Does Breast Reduction Mammoplasty Have Serious Side Effects?

 Read more: Breast Reduction Scars: Are Mammoplasty Scars Permanent?

-Other potential risks of breast reduction surgery may include:
+Other potential breast reduction side effects may include:

 • Infection